Your pet? Your child? What about someone in prison?

 Friends Who Do Not Depend on you Financially

-The purpose of life insurance or mortgage protection is provide for and financially protect those you love – those who depend on you.
-If you choose a friend who does not rely on your income for financial support, the insurance company may question your (and their!) motives when buying the life insurance or mortgage protection policy.
+The purpose of life insurance or mortgage protection insurance is provide for and financially protect those you love – those who depend on you.
+If you choose a friend who does not rely on your income for financial support, the insurance company may question your (and their!) motives when buying the life insurance or mortgage protection insurance policy.
 It may look like you are scamming the insurance company.

-There are cases where listing your friend as your life insurance or mortgage protection beneficiary does make sense though.
+There are cases where listing your friend as your life insurance or mortgage protection insurance beneficiary does make sense though.
 One example is if you and your friend share a mortgage.
-Your friend may lose the home without your income (they have insurable interest), so they can be your life insurance or mortgage protection beneficiary.
+Your friend may lose the home without your income (they have insurable interest), so they can be your life insurance or mortgage protection insurance beneficiary.

 5 Important Tips!

-As you have noticed, choosing a life insurance or mortgage protection beneficiary can be a complicated and serious business.
+As you have noticed, choosing a life insurance or mortgage protection insurance beneficiary can be a complicated and serious business.
 Here are some additional tips to make sure that, no matter what, your money ends up in the right hands.